vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/assets/transfers.md

 Transfers from certain accounts need to be proposed through [governance](#governance-initiated-transfers), because moving assets to/from those asset pools needs to be agreed by the community.

 Anyone with a Vega public key and assets can set up a transfer.
 Those transfers can only be done from a general account the party has control of, using their own funds.
-Anyone with a Vega public key and enough VEGA tokens can propose assets be transferred from those specific network accounts.
+Anyone with a Vega public key and enough tokens can propose assets be transferred from those specific network accounts.

 **Transfers can incur a fee.** How much you pay depends on if you've already paid or accrued trading fee revenue in past epochs.
 The trading fees you've paid or accrued act like a discount balance that's subtracted from with every transfer.
 If you use up your fee discount balance, you'll pay the full transfer fee amount.